-If an applicant wants to withdraw a nomination after the tract has been advertised for state or state agency mineral lease, he shall submit a letter requesting withdrawal of the nomination to the State Mineral Board, Attention: Secretary.
-The State Mineral Board must approve the request for withdrawal.
-If the State Mineral Board approves the request, the Nomination Fee Payment shall not be refunded.
+If an applicant wants to withdraw a nomination after the tract has been advertised for state or state agency mineral lease, a letter shall be submitted requesting withdrawal of the nomination to the State Mineral and Energy Board, Attention: Secretary.
+The State Mineral and Energy Board must approve the request for withdrawal.
+If the State Mineral and Energy Board approves the request, the Nomination Fee Payment shall not be refunded.

-G. Protesting the State Mineral Board Leasing of a State or State Agency Tract
+G. Protesting the State Mineral and Energy Board Leasing of a State or State Agency Tract